instana/client-python/docs/EventSettingsApi.md

 Get all Mobile Smart Alert Configs

-Gets all the Mobile Smart Alert Configuration pertaining to a specific mobile app.Configurationss are sorted by creation date in descending order.
+Gets all the Mobile Smart Alert Configuration pertaining to a specific mobile app.Configurations are sorted by creation date in descending order.

 ### Example